alyssavanerelli/grahami/README.md

 checks how many conserved vertebrate genes show up in our genomes

 need to download the vertebrata genes - cannot remember how to do this ?

+# pilon
+## split
+first need to split genome into scaffolds